 All About Hysterectomy Side Effects Weight Gain

-Think of weight gain as a combo plate that you order from a restaurant.
-A combo plate takes some of your favorite foods from a longer list and puts them all on the same plate.
-The difference is that the combo plate called weight gain doesn’t come with a chalupa, taco, and enchilada.
-Instead, it comes with sleep issues, low energy, and decreased metabolism.
-This trio of symptoms makes it much more challenging to maintain your target weight or lose weight and makes weight gain the order of the day.
+Imagine weight gain like a combo plate at a restaurant.
+A combo plate puts some of your favorite foods on one plate.
+But this weight gain plate doesn’t come with a taco or chalupa.
+Instead, it has sleep issues, low energy, and a slower metabolism.
+This mix of symptoms makes it harder to maintain your weight or lose it.

 Sleep issues